 Located on the north-western bulge of Africa, the small Republic of Senegal sits on the Atlantic Ocean between Guinea-Bissau and Mauritania, almost entirely enclosed within its neighbour, Gambia.

 The sun shines almost all year round on Senegal's hundreds of miles of beautiful beaches, estuaries, mangrove swamps, savannah, and a semi-desert in the north.
 The Casamance region, a strip of land stretching from east to west across the country below The Gambia, boasts some of the best beaches in West Africa, and is one of the most popular regions of Senegal.
 Here tourists can experience a vision of tropical splendour with lush forests, coconut palm groves, brilliant flame trees, and bougainvillea, as well as warm waters on the endless stretches of sandy beaches.
 A multitude of hotels bordering the beaches make coastal Casamance a holiday paradise for visitors.

-The modern capital city of Dakar, situated on the tip of the Cap Vert peninsula, is a vibrant hive of local and international activity.
-Here businessmen rub shoulders with tourists, but visitors will also find traditionally dressed Senegalese amid the confusion of gleaming hotels, cafes, colourful open-air markets and the medina (old quarter).
+In contrast, the modern capital city of Dakar, situated on the tip of the Cap Vert peninsula, is a vibrant hive of local and international activity.
+Here businessmen rub shoulders with tourists, but visitors will also find traditionally dressed Senegalese amid the smorgasbord of gleaming hotels, cafes, colourful open-air markets, and the medina (old quarter).
 Just two miles (3km) offshore lies Gorée, an island that was the most important slave depot in West Africa between the 16th and 19th centuries.

 Become our Senegal Travel Expert